e2nIEE/simbench/doc/about/installation.rst

 1. Open a command prompt (e.g. start–>cmd on windows systems)

+2. If you already work with the pandapower development version from GitHub, but did not yet register it to pip:

+    a.
+Navigate your command prompt into your pandapower folder (with the command cd <folder>).

+    b.
+Register pandapower to pip, to not install pandapower a second time, via typing:

+    :code:`pip install -e .`

-2. Install simbench by running:
+3. Install simbench by running:

     :code:`pip install simbench`